JoMiALex/Programming_Assignment_471/README.txt

 The programming language: python

 How to execute the program:
-  The ftp client is invoked as: python cli.py <server machine> <server port>
+  The ftp client is invoked as: python client.py <server port>
-    For example: python cli.py ecs.fullerton.edu 1234
+    For example: python cli.py 127.0.0.1 54123
     <server machine> is the domain name of the server (ecs.fullerton.edu).
-    <server port> is the port number of server (1234)
+    <server port> is the port number of server (54123)
     This will be converted into 32 bit IP address using DNS lookup.
     Upon connecting to the server, the client prints out ftp>, which allows the user to execute the following commands: